andreypopp/rrouter/docs/index.rst

 Features
 --------

-The following paragraphs describe the most important features of RRouter.

 **Declarative routing configuration**.
 Application routes are configured in a declarative way.
 Application can inspect configuration and attach additional metadata to routes.
 Routing configuration can be nested, so that we can